 A second hotel in the same area is the Arion Resort Astir Beach Hotel:

 That’s all about Astir Beach!
-We hope that we provided you an excellent guide to making the most out of this great (but expensive) beach, which is considered to be the top one in all Athens area.
+We hope that we provided you an excellent guide to making the most out of this great (but expensive) beach, which is considered to be the top one in all Athens areas.
 If you plan to visit Greece during the summer and no matter what area you choose to stay in Athens, make sure you pay a visit to it.

 Moreover, you may consider getting our full Travel Guide for Athens, Mykonos and Santorini.